Hackham West, South Australia: Geography

 Hackham West lies between the Southern Expressway and Main South Road to the west and east, respectively.
 To the north, the suburb is bounded by Beach Road and Honeypot Road forms its southern boundary.

 Politics

 Local government

 Hackham West is part of Mid South Coast Ward in the City of Onkaparinga local government area, being represented in that council by William Jamieson, Chris Knight and Kym Richardson.

 State and federal

 Hackham West lies in the state electoral district of Reynell and the federal electoral division of Kingston.

 Community

 The local newspaper is the Southern Times Messenger.
 Other regional and national newspapers such as The Advertiser and The Australian are also available.

 Schools

 Hackham West Primary School is located on Glynville Drive.

 Community Centre

 The Hackham West Community Centre been operating since 1982.
 The building itself is owned by the City of Onkaparinga, but the day-to-day management and activities of the centre are run by the residents of Hackham West.
 It is located on the corner of Majorca Road and Warsaw Crescent.

-Shopping

-On the Corner of Roberts Road and Glynville Drive there is a group of shops, some facing Roberts Road and others facing Glynville Drive.
-Next to Hackham West Primary School and opposite the Hackham West Community Centre on Warsaw Crescent, there is an IGA supermarket.